What we explore

 • Explicit teaching based on best practices of demonstration, explanation, guided practice, and inquiry for adequate scaffolding

-• Using a variety of teacher resources to effectively plan for instruction
+• Using a variety of teacher resources and programs to effectively plan for instruction

 • Incorporating strategies for social and emotional learning into every day teaching